Boeing 7J7: Development

 On August 20, 1986, the General Electric GE36 UDF engine was tested in flight for the first time, on a Boeing 727 testbed.
 The next month at the Farnborough Air Show, Boeing stated that the early acoustical results were better than expected.
 The company declared that the test levels were already at an acceptable state for quietness and noise quality, and that the production engine would reduce the noise levels a further 12–15 decibels.
 Boeing also announced that the company would probably build the 7J7 in two versions; the widely known 150-seat version would be joined by a smaller-capacity, 100-to-115 seat version, which might have a different fuselage size but still be powered by GE's UDF.
 The miniature concept was called the 7J7-110.
 It would be developed by the same 7J7 team for commonality savings, and the 7J7-110 would be launched 6–12 months after the larger 7J7's kickoff.
 In December 1986, however, an official from European airframe rival Airbus claimed that Boeing was offering airlines a 110-seat propfan plane and a 150-or-more seat airliner with ducted fans.
-The claim seemed to be verified when Boeing publicly announced its consideration of using wing-mounted engines with the International Aero Engines (IAE) SuperFan in January 1987.
+The claim seemed to be verified when Boeing publicly announced its consideration of using wing-mounted engines with the IAE SuperFan in January 1987.
 At the same time, the company also reversed its consideration of the smaller 7J7 model, choosing to promote a new 737 derivative instead.
 Boeing recommitted to the aft-mounted UDF in April, albeit one day after IAE announced that it could not complete the engine by its previous May 1992 target date.
 Against the protests of Allison and Pratt & Whitney (which had joined Allison in its propfan effort), Boeing also rejected the 578-DX engine due to insufficient power, even though it had not yet tested the engine in flight.